 It’s a fair point.
 It can seem like we have enough on our plate without looking for more troubles.
 This can seem especially true if you believe that thoughts and experiences are in our unconscious because we have pushed them there.
 You might believe this because they are too difficult to keep conscious for all sorts of reasons.

-Rather, it is hoped that by gaining access to more of your unconscious in a controlled and gradual way you can start to see how it affects your conscious decision-making processes, and also how it affects the sense you make sense of the world.
+Rather, when you gain access to more of your unconscious in a controlled and gradual way you can start to see how it affects your conscious decision-making processes, and also how it affects the sense you make sense of the world.

 Now as an adult, it is just the bad feeling about cheek kisses that remains in consciousness.
-Unconsciously, the man might have made sense of cheek kissing as a sign that he is about to be left alone, and reacts with strong feeling to the kiss combined with his own frustration with his reaction.
+Unconsciously, the man might have made sense of cheek kissing as a sign that he is about to be left alone.
+He reacts with strong feeling to the kiss combined with his own frustration with his reaction.

 Working patiently to understand

-In psychotherapy we work patiently and gently to understand the unconscious; we want to know the way that it affects our day to day life.
+In psychotherapy, we work patiently and gently to understand the unconscious; we want to know the way that it affects our day to day life.
+This can include secondary rationalisations.
 The more that we understand it, the more we understand our conscious selves and the less frustrated we are.
 We can sometimes change, but even if we can’t, we can now at least accept ourselves more.

-The man, now about to be kissed on the cheek, smiles, shakes his head slightly and says “I’m a bit funny about that; perhaps we could hug instead”.
+The man, now about to have his cheek kissed, smiles, shakes his head slightly and says “I’m a bit funny about that; perhaps we could hug instead”.

 – Tim Hill